sharan-parikh/IME/README.md

 This application can be run either through a CLI or a GUI.

 For running the application in CLI mode, you can create a jar and run the jar using the following command just like any other Java application:
-- command java -jar Assignment6.jar -text
+- command java -jar Assignment6.jar {operation}

-where *text is IME operation you want to perform.
+where *operation is IME operation you want to perform.
 For a full list of operations please check the USEME.txt file inside the IME folder.
 If you have a set of operations that you want to perform one after the another, then you can use the following command:
-- command java -jar Assignment6.jar -fileName
+- command java -jar Assignment6.jar -file {fileName}

 where *fileName is the text file where you have mentioned the operations.
 Each line of the file should have one operation.